omics-datascience/multiomix/DEPLOYING.md

 ## Requirements

-1. All the deployment was configured to be simple from the [Docker Compose] tool (https://docs.docker.com/compose/install/).
+1. All the deployment was configured to be simple from the [Docker Compose](https://docs.docker.com/compose/install/) tool.

 ## Instructions